FLO-2DKaren/FLO-2D-Tutorial-Source/source/Coastal-Flooding/Channel.rst

 .. image:: ../img/Coastal/chan030.png

-6. Change the BC name of the inflow to CocoIn
+6. Check the Inflow radio button and change the BC name of the inflow to CocoIn

 7. Set Defined to Channel